coveo/cli/rfcs/accepted/0002-cd-update-snap.md

 [drawbacks]: #drawbacks

 - Potential increase in complexity
-- Lack of control on our assertions: a bot will automatically update some assertions
+- Lack of control over our assertions: a bot will automatically update the Jest Snaps, which are what we 'expect' the code to do. (e.g `expect(something).toMatchSnapshot()`)

 # Rationale and alternatives